jsteinberg1/simple_zoomphone/README.md

 # Simple Zoom Phone

-These scripts are sample scripts for Zoom Phone.
+Opinionated REST api client for Zoom Phone.

 See Zoom API documentation on marketplace.zoom.us

 This repo is a work in progress and the endoints below are still outstanding:

 * /phone/blocked_list
 * /phone/call_queues/
 * /phone/devices